| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 intend to use them must also support BCSLIB-EXT.
 The table

-returned by factor contains the member HOLD iff a
+contains the member HOLD

 BCSLIB-EXT routine was used to produce it.
 BCSLIB-EXT is